vigneshbabupj/project_vision.github.io/README.md

 ## Leaving Note
   - My journey of the capstone project is best summarised with the image below
     ![journey](https://pbs.twimg.com/media/Egysf0HXkAAMeAn.jpg)
-  - There were many days were I thought I would never a trainable model but to progress till here i consider it a success, and I take immense confidence out from this project that now i would be able to deal with any difficult complex problem if I am persistant.
+  - There were many days were I thought I would never reach a trainable model but to progress till here i consider it a success, and I take immense confidence out from this project that now i would be able to deal with any difficult complex problem if I am persistant
+  - Thanks to **Rohan Shravan** for being the best mentor and **Zoheb** for all the immense learning in past 4 months
+  - ***Hope to See you in Phase 2 !!! ***

 ### Contact